isomerpages/pa-moca/index.md

 sections:
   - hero:
       title: We are Moulmein-Cairnhill
-      subtitle: Our people, communities' contribution is what makes this town special,caring and warm.
+      subtitle: Our people, communities' contribution is what makes this town special, caring and warm.
 Come experience it and join us in making a difference.
       background: /images/SDIM3661_copy.jpg
       key_highlights:
         - title: Get to Know Us